-A 12-volt outlet, at the helm, provides an easily accessible power supply for accessories such as cellular phones and spotlights.
+Two 12-volt outlets are installed on your 209.
+These outlets provide easily accessible power supplies for accessories such as cellular phones and spotlights.

-This outlet cannot be used with a cigarette lighter.
+These outlets cannot be used with a cigarette lighter.

-BILGE PUMP WITH FLOAT SWITCH
+BILGE PUMP/ FLOAT SWITCH

 Your boat is equipped with an automatic float switch adjacent to the bilge pump.
-This switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+The float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
 This switch is wired directly to the battery.
+It functions independently of the optional battery select switch, and can activate the bilge pump with the battery select switch in the "off" position.
 The battery must be in good condition to ensure proper operation.
 The pump is also equipped with a switch at the helm.
-When the helm switch is in the "on" position, the pump will run continuously.
-When the switch is in the "off" position the pump is off unless activated by the float switch.
+When the switch is in the "on" position, the pump will run continuously.
+When a switch is in the "off" position, the pump is off unless activated by the float switch.

-Running the pump dry for prolonged periods of time will damage the pump or the battery.
+Do not run the bilge pump dry for a prolonged period of time.